 If we look at the means of their spreading, we can get some easy answers.
 For airborne microbes, we can prevent exposure by providing living conditions that are not overcrowded.
 For water-borne microbes, we can prevent exposure by providing safe drinking water.
 This can be done by treating the water to kill any microbial contamination.
-For vector-borne infections, we can provide clean environments.
-This would not, for example, allow mosquito breeding.
+For vector-borne infections, we can provide clean environments for example, free of breeding ground of infectious disease causing organisms and their vectors.
 In other words, public hygiene is one basic key to the prevention of infectious diseases.

 In addition to these issues that relate to the environment, there are some other general principles to prevent infectious diseases.
 To appreciate those principles, let us ask a question we have not looked at so far.
-Normally, we are faced with infections everyday.
-If someone is suffering from a cold and cough in the class, it is likely that the children sitting around will be exposed to the infection.
+Normally, we are faced with infections every day.
+If someone is suffering from a cough and cold in the class, it is likely that the children sitting around will be exposed to the infection.
 But all of them do not actually suffer from the disease.
-Why not?
+Why?